bvu6/taskIt/README.md

 - Display blank screen
 16. Task: upload garbage can and pencil pics
 - Images that will represent delete and edit
-17. Task: Create back button
+17. Task: Create log out
 - Button that allows you to go to preview screen

 ***Estimated total of stories completed***